SSimonPhd/portfolio/README.md

 1. Designed portfolio webpage with stylesheet, photo, header, nav bar, sections, and sidebar

-2. Added nav links anchors to summary, projects, and connect sections
+2. Added nav link anchors to summary, projects, and connect sections

 3. Added icons, images, and text where appropriate